raviqqe/subtyped-hm-type-inference/README.md

-# hm-type-inference
+# subtyped-hm-type-inference

-Hindley-Milner type inference in Rust
+Hindley-Milner type inference with subtyping in Rust

+Implemented as an experiment for [the Ein programming language](https://ein-lang.org)

 ## Usage